An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: The mathematical structure of the double-Fourier coefficients

-Since in physical spaces the background m.f. potential dominates stars' motions only on scales larger than 'encounter radius\citep{Ogorodnikov_1965}' or 'Boltzmann-Grad radius', in order to count the non-periodicity on small scales, one must apply continuous Fourier transform in place of discreteness Fourier series expansion of the potential
+In physical spaces, the pairwise Newtonian force dominates stars' motions on scales smaller than the ``encounter radius'' \citep{Ogorodnikov_1965}.
+To count the effect of stars' non-periodicity on small scales, one must employ the continuous Fourier transform in place of the discreteness Fourier-series expansion of the potential.
+With the continuous transform, equation \eqref{Eq.g-Landau_homo_disc} analogically reduces to the FP equation with a homogeneous background